AzmiHaider92/Perfect-loop-gif-nerf/README.md

 </p>

 # Data
-The objects used in this project are scenes taken from the dataset: https://ai.meta.com/datasets/CO3D-dataset/
+The objects used in this project are either scenes taken from the dataset: https://ai.meta.com/datasets/CO3D-dataset/ or photos I've taken with my smartphone.
 (Notice the jumpiness in the gif below)

 <p align="center">